 In particular, cyberbullying is defined as “wilful and repeated harm inflicted through the use of computers, cell phones, and other electronic devices”.[i]
 The complexity of the digital medium and the implications for minority children create difficulties in discerning how to best approach legislation pertaining to cyberbullying and the criminalisation of online behaviour.[ii]

-Policies on online behaviour must distinguish severe offensive online behaviours that merit legal attention and childish online behaviours that should be handled outside of the legal framework.
-Child friendly justice systems must have clear and comprehensive laws that can protect children from re-victimization, provide child-sensitive reporting procedures and effective remedies and repair the harm done while preventing the criminalization of children.
-Comprehensive training and awareness must be initiated for justice officials and others dealing with children and online behaviour.
+Policies on online behaviour must distinguish severe offensive online behaviours that merit legal attention from immature online behaviours that should be handled outside of the legal framework.
+Child-friendly justice systems must have clear and comprehensive laws that can protect children from re-victimisation, provide child-sensitive reporting procedures and effective remedies, and repair the harm done, while preventing the criminalisation of children.
+Comprehensive training and awareness must be initiated for justice system actors and others dealing with children and online behaviour.

 [i] Hinduja, Sameer, and Justin Patchin.
 “Cyberbullying: Identification, Prevention, and Response.”
 Cyberbullying Research Center, 2010, www.cyberbullying.org.